connelhooley/AkkaTestingHelpers/README.md

 - That an actor sends the correct messages to its children
 - That an actor sends the correct messages to its parent
 - That an actor processes replies from its children correctly
+- That an actor processes replies from its parent correctly
 - What names an actor gives to its children
 - What types an actor creates as its children
 - What supervisor strategies an actor creates its children with
+- That an actor throws an exception

 The framework replaces children with `TestProbe` objects by using `Akka.DI`.
-This means you must use IOC in your solution for this to work correctly.
+This means you must use IOC in your solution for this solution to work correctly.
 If you're not creating your child actors like below then this framework will not be able to replace the children with `TestProbe` objects:

 ``` csharp
 var child = Context.ActorOf(Context.DI().Props<ChildActor>(), "child-1");